A note on Chinese Medicine research -

 The latest Cochrane systematic review on this was 2012 and found “limited evidence”.

-However, Vas et al 2012 published in the British Medical Journal; “Moxibustion at acupuncture point BL67 is effective and safe to correct non-vertex presentation when used between 33 and 35 weeks of gestation.
-We believe that moxibustion represents a treatment option that should be considered
+Though other studies, haven't found a conclusive positive benefit, the Vas et al 2012 study published in the British Medical Journal found; “Moxibustion at acupuncture point BL67 is effective and safe to correct non-vertex presentation when used between 33 and 35 weeks of gestation.
+We believe that moxibustion represents a treatment option that should be considered."